About OHCHR Nepal

 The High Commissioner for Human Rights is the principal United Nations official with responsibility for human rights and is accountable to the Secretary-General.

 The position of High Commissioner was established in December 1993 by a General Assembly resolution, which gave the High Commissioner the broad mandate to promote and protect all human rights: civil, political, economic, social and cultural.
-Louise Arbour was appointed High Commissioner in July 2004.
-Her Representative in Nepal is Richard Bennett.
+After Louise Arbour, Navanethem Pillay was appointed High Commissioner in September 2008.
+Her Representative a.i. in Nepal is Jyoti Sanghera.
 The OHCHR is guided in its work in Nepal by the principles of the United Nations, including impartiality, independence, objectivity and transparency.
-OHCHR Nepal has five offices.
-The main office is located in Chauni, Kathmandu .
-OHCHR Nepal also has regional offices in the central region/Kathmandu Valley (Chauni, Kathmandu ), the eastern region (Biratnagar), the western region (Pokhara) , the mid-western region (Nepalgunj) and far western region (Dhangadi,Kailali).
+OHCHR-Nepal office is located in Chhauni, Kathmandu.

 LA